 Highland Cloud Forest Terrarium

 A 1.5 × 0.6 × 1.1 m insulated acrylic enclosure in Genoa, Italy, that simulates highland cloud forest weather using real-time Colombian meteorological data (time-shifted 15 hours).
-Marine refrigeration drives nighttime temperatures to ~13.5 °C in a room at 22 °C. About 120 species coexist under the same regime — Heliamphora, highland Nepenthes, Dracula, Sophronitis, New Guinea Dendrobium, Utricularia sect.
-Orchidioides, and more.
+Marine refrigeration drives nighttime temperatures to ~13.5 °C in a room at 22 °C. About 70 species (≈85 accessions counting clonal lines) coexist under the same regime — Heliamphora, highland Nepenthes, Dracula, Sophronitis, New Guinea Dendrobium, miniature Pleurothallidinae, and more.

 Inside the cabinet